Infection of the Intervertebral Disc and Adjacent Vertebral Bodies

 - Bimodal distribution (under 20yo and over 50yo).

-- Note: TB spine prefers Thoracic.
+- Note: TB spine prefers the thoracic region.

 Pathophysiology and Mechanisms